istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Uninstall

-If you used the operator to perform a canary upgrade of the control plane, you can uninstall the old control plane and keep the new one by running the following command:
+If you used the operator to perform a canary upgrade of the control plane, you can uninstall the old control plane and keep the new one by deleting the old in-cluster `IstioOperator` CR, which will uninstall the old revision of Istio:

 {{< text bash >}}
-$ istioctl operator remove --revision <revision>
+$ kubectl delete istiooperators.install.istio.io -n istio-system example-istiocontrolplane
 {{< /text >}}

-Otherwise, delete the in-cluster `IstioOperator` CR, which will uninstall all revisions of Istio that may be running:
+Wait until Istio is uninstalled - this may take some time.

+Delete the specific revision of Istio operator by running the following command:

 {{< text bash >}}
-$ kubectl delete istiooperators.install.istio.io -n istio-system example-istiocontrolplane
+$ istioctl operator remove --revision <revision>
 {{< /text >}}

-Wait until Istio is uninstalled - this may take some time.
-Delete the Istio operator:
+Delete all revisions of Istio operator by running the following command:

 {{< text bash >}}
 $ istioctl operator remove